 Ask a Sober Mom: I Did Not Sober Up For This

 “I’m 80 days sober.
 When will my kids stop irritating the shit out of me?
-They are 6 & 4, I stayed sober through my pregnancies and nursing but after then went back to drinking too much wine every night.
+They are six and four, I stayed sober through my pregnancies and nursing but after then went back to drinking too much wine every night.
 I have a hard time dealing with them and I just want to escape and not deal with it.
 They never do things when I tell them, everything is a fight or argument.
 I hate it.
-I didn’t sober up for this!
+I didn’t sober up for this!” ~ Signed, Sober Rachel

 I’ve been able to show up and feel every single frustration with homework, but also feel every single hug that comes home with an improved grade on a reading test.
 The long sleepless nights with a fussy baby have felt soul-sucking and lonely, but being able to really feel his little hand in mine as we walk down the driveway feels nothing less than miraculous.